 Cooperatives enjoy a privileged status and can return the surplus (profit) to its owners as patronage refunds that are tax free to both the co-op and the owners.
 By law, patronage refunds must: 1) be only from owner income; 2) be allocated based on each owner's purchases (patronage) from the co-op; and 3) be allocated to an individual account in the name of each owner.

 The cooperative can distribute the patronage refunds to each owner as cash or retain a portion as additional investment in the business.
 The board of directors considers the co-op's fiscal year financial performance, its overall financial position and its plans for the future, and then decides what portion to pay as cash.
-The cash portion is sent (as a check) with a notice of allocation that also indicates the retained investment (recorded as nonvoting stock) held in the owner's name.
+The cash portion is distributed (as a check or credit at the register) with a notice of allocation that also indicates the retained investment (recorded as nonvoting stock) held in the owner's name.

 Who Is Eligible?

 To be eligible for a patronage refund, an owner must have shopped as a owner in good standing for at least some part of the fiscal year in question.
-The Wedge's fiscal year runs from July 1 to June 30 .
-Checks are mailed in October or November.
+The Wedge's fiscal year runs from July 1 to June 30.
+The cash distribution is made in October or November.

 Your cash portion can be issued as a check, if you prefer.
 Please stop by the Customer Service Desk to request a check.
 We do not issue patronage refund checks for amounts under $2.00.
 Generally, your check will be mailed to you within three weeks.